mustakali25/ARCGIS-PRO-PYTHON-SCRIPT/README.md

-# ARCGIS-PRO-PYTHON-SCRIPT
+# ArcGIS-PRO-PYTHON-SCRIPT
 PYTHON AUTOMATION SCRIPT IN ARC GIS PRO
-This code automates the process of adding and updating Latitude and Longitude fields in shapefiles, eliminating the need for manual entry and ensuring accuracy in geographic coordinate extraction.
+This code automates the process of adding and updating Latitude and Longitude fields in point shapefiles, eliminating the need for manual entry and ensuring accuracy in geographic coordinate extraction.

-just add the code and execute
+just add the code and execute in arc gis pro python tab exec(open(r"C:\Users\MUSTAK\Downloads\45\Test.py").read())
-exec(open(r"C:\Users\MUSTAK\Downloads\45\Test.py").read())